Project-X-Mods/coffeelinux/README.md

 ==================================================

-Key Features: Arch-Based, BTRFS installation, SteamOS-Infused Desktop Environment (KDE, Gnome, or Cinnamon) , Pipewire, VAAPI on Chromium (with game streaming in mind)** , FirewallD, and SystemD-Boot.
+Key Features: Arch-Based, BTRFS installation, User-Choice Desktop Environment (KDE, Gnome, or Cinnamon) , Pipewire, FirewallD, and SystemD-Boot.

 A script/command designed to install a unique Coffee-Linux Experience via Arch easily, and semi painlessly.

 This Installer will create a Coffee-Linux install on the fly.
 Requires internet.

 [Notable Features]
-0: Home made and tested installer script.
+0: Home made and tested pure Bash installer script.

 1. Pure Arch foundation using official repos (and a little AUR here and there)

 2. A choice of Desktop Environments designed to be easy to use.
 (Always the latest version due to Arch being a rolling release.)

-2a.
-Coffee wallpapers in default location.
+3. Coffee wallpapers in default location/s.

-3. Vaapi enabled by default in Chromium (driver only)

-4. Pamac Graphical Software Manager (Select "1 4" in part 4 when prompted for pamac-aur for full functionality)

-5. All firmware files actually installed for the kernel.

-6. Latest Pipewire & Wireplumber for the best possible sound.
+4. Latest Pipewire & Wireplumber for the best possible sound.

-7. Many gaming frameworks/dependencies preinstalled so you can get to it right away.
+5. Many gaming frameworks/dependencies preinstalled so you can get to it right away.

-8. Prebuilt with Steam, Wine, Winetricks, and Protontricks for the best possible gaming experiences out of the box.
+6. Prebuilt with Steam, Wine, Winetricks, Discord and Protontricks for the best possible gaming experiences out of the box.

-9. SystemD boot (as opposed to GRUB).
+7. SystemD boot (as opposed to GRUB).

-10. Yay for CLI installation of AUR applications.
+8. Yay for CLI installation of AUR applications.

-11. FirewallD (Better configuration than the standard one)
+9. FirewallD (Better configuration than the standard one)

+10. New Xbox Series X|S Controller driver (DKMS)

+11. Gnome-Disk-Utility for all DEs.

 Note: This is designed for PCs with UEFI enabled.